If Your Baby Is Breech

-In the last weeks of pregnancy, babies usually move so that their heads are positioned to come out of the vagina first during birth.
+In the last weeks of pregnancy, a fetus usually moves so his or her head is positioned to come out of the vagina first during birth.
 This is called a vertex presentation.
-A breech presentation occurs when the baby’s buttocks, feet, or both are in place to come out first during birth.
+A breech presentation occurs when the fetus’s buttocks, feet, or both are in place to come out first during birth.
 This happens in 3–4% of full-term births.

-It is not always known why a baby is breech.
-Some factors that may contribute to a baby being in a breech presentation include the following:
+It is not always known why a fetus is breech.
+Some factors that may contribute to a fetus being in a breech presentation include the following:

 - You have been pregnant before.